gridlocdev/v/doc/docs.md

 5. Add your package to the public V package registry VPM: https://vpm.vlang.io/new

-   You will have to login with your Github account to register the package.
+   You will have to log in with your GitHub account to register the package.
    **Warning:** _Currently it is not possible to edit your entry after submitting.
-   Check your package name and github url twice as this cannot be changed by you later._
+   Check your package name and GitHub url twice as this cannot be changed by you later._
-6. The final package name is a combination of your github account and the package name you provided e.g. `mygithubname.mypackage`.
+6. The final package name is a combination of your GitHub account and the package name you provided e.g. `mygithubname.mypackage`.

 **Optional:** tag your V package with `vlang` and `vlang-package` on github.com